alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 against a checked-in capture.
 Never regenerate that capture to make a test pass — a changed value means a body is wrong.

+An entry appended to a refined Namespace can move a harness call onto it while every printed value stays the same, because a written receiver proves what it can and the capture holds values.
+The label beside each line names the Namespace the call resolved to and is checked against it, but two Overloads of one Method share a label.
+So after appending a refined entry, read the harness calls that reach that Method, and give the ones that have to keep exercising the base entry a computed operand.

 ## `declarations { … }`

 Each file opens with `declarations { … }` rather than `implementation { … }`.